noddytheboi/based-agent-researcher/README.md

 # 🔵 lame-researcher 0.1(trimmed-Based Agent)

 An experimental playground for autonomous onchain interactions, and the starting point of the autonomous onchain agent revolution.
+## Spoiler
+I know you have your Rick/Phanes or else,this is was for fun and personal use.

 ## Introduction